What is Hypothyroidism?

 Diagnosis of Hypothyroidism in Dogs

-Signs of hypothyroidism can mimic other conditions, so a correct diagnosis needs to be made using careful attention to the symptoms and test results.
+Signs of hypothyroidism can mimic other conditions, so a correct diagnosis needs to be made through careful attention to the symptoms and test results.
 Your veterinarian may run blood tests, serum chemistry panels, and a urinalysis to narrow down a diagnosis.
-Once hypothyroidism is suspected, a blood sample is used to measure the levels of the thyroid hormone in a total thyroxine test, or T4 concentration screening test.
-Low levels of thyroxine can point to hypothyroidism.

-Additional tests will be performed to confirm the diagnosis, and can include further hormone testing, such as a TSH stimulation test, free T4 test, an equilibrium dialysis, and imaging of the thyroid by ultrasound, scintigraphy and sonography.
-The response to a thyroid hormone supplementation can help to confirm the diagnosis.
-Often these tests can rule out or find other causes of the hypothyroidism, such as a tumor or an iodine issue.
+Additional tests will be performed to confirm the diagnosis.
+This can include further hormone testing, such as a TSH stimulation test, free T4 test, an equilibrium dialysis, and imaging of the thyroid by ultrasound, scintigraphy and sonography.

 Treatment of Hypothyroidism in Dogs

-Hypothyroidism is not curable, but it can be treated.
-A thyroxine replacement is given orally for the duration of the dog’s life.
-This replacement starts as a standard level of the hormone, and is adjusted based on your dog’s weight.
-Initially, the supplement may be given twice a day, but will usually be adjusted to one time per day.
+Initially, the supplement may be given twice a day, but will usually be adjusted to once per day.
 A blood sample to check your dog’s hormone levels is taken after one month of treatment.
 Over time, your dog’s body may become tolerant of the thyroid hormone replacement, and the dose may need to be adjusted.
 Generally, your dog’s hormone level should be tested every six months.

 Overdosing can occur, and will need to be reported to your veterinarian so that your dog’s hormone replacement level can be adjusted.
-Symptoms of a hormone overdose can resemble that of hyperthyroidism, and can include:

 - Weight loss